 - For your convenience, there will be a timer (Time Left) on the computer screen during the test.
 Sometimes it can make you edgy and nervous, so avoid thinking about it too much while solving the questions.
 Just make sure you devote enough time for each section as planned.

 When you are in front of the computer and the JEE Main exam begins, don’t worry about anything else.
-If you have practiced enough online mock tests, there is nothing extra you need to do on the day of JEE Main computer-based examination.
+If you have practiced enough online mock tests at home, there is nothing extra you need to do on the day of JEE Main computer-based examination.

 To ace the JEE Main computer-based exam, solve as many online mock tests as possible.
-You can practice JEE Main computer based mock tests in JEE Main 2020 Online Crash Course.
+You can practice JEE Main computer based mock tests at home in JEE Online Courses.

 We’re listening to students.